gars-cmd/Ex2/README.md

 - This function check if a graph is strongly connected (if there is a path from each node to each node).

-- The algorithm realise a first DFS to mark all the nodes has visited, then reverse all the edges of the nodes and set visited tag of them to nonvisited and proceed a final DFS.
+- The algorithm realise a first BFS to mark all the nodes has visited, then reverse all the edges of the nodes and set visited tag of them to nonvisited and proceed a final BFS.
 If at the end all the nodes are visited then the graph is connected.